• Skip to primary navigation

 The advice is to wash for 20 seconds, and there are many helpful videos on the correct way to wash your hands.

-If you have OCD and struggle with handwashing, be careful that you do not wash for much longer, or start washing up above your wrists.
+If you have OCD and struggle with handwashing, be careful not to wash for much longer or start washing up above your wrists.

 Wash for 20 seconds and then stop.
 You might find later that you are worried that you haven’t washed enough or for long enough, treat that possible obsession as an unwanted intrusive thought.

-What to do if you if notice that you are continually worrying about Covid-19?
+What to do if you notice that you are continually worrying about Covid-19?

-If you notice that you are continually thinking about coronavirus, when you did not plan to do so, you can treat it as an unwanted intrusive thought.
+If you notice that you continually think about the coronavirus when you do not plan to do so, you can treat it as an unwanted intrusive thought.

 Try the following

-Rather than engaging with the thought and analysing it; mentally say to yourself ‘there’s a thought about coronavirus,’ and bring your attention back to your surroundings and the present moment.
-For example, if you were reading a book, and your reading was interrupted by unwanted thoughts of the pandemic.
+Rather than engaging with the thought and analysing it, mentally say to yourself, ‘there’s a coronavirus thought,’ and bring your attention back to your surroundings and the present moment.
+For example, if you were reading a book, your reading was interrupted by unwanted thoughts of the pandemic.
 Bring your attention back to the room and back to your book.

 Tara Brach has some excellent resources to help you to say mindful.